 The perfect Ema in 1 hour chart for Eurusd

 We see that the Ema is standing very close to market prices.
-This is because, as we have seen during the night, in most cases, volatility is absent.
+This is because, as we have seen during the night, volatility is absent in most cases.

-As soon as the first exchanges with interesting volumes begin, the price moves quickly, going to cross the ema.
+As soon as the first exchanges with interesting volumes begin, the price moves quickly, crossing the ema.

-Obviously, this signal will not have the same weight at 18 when the EMA is referring to the previous ten periods with medium-high volatility.
+Obviously, this signal will not have the same weight at 18 when the EMA refers to the previous ten periods with medium-high volatility.

 The best Ema in 1 hour chart for UsdJpy

-Let’s see this example related to usdjpy; this tool is most active during the Asian session 02 am London time.
+This example is related to UsdJpy; this cross is most active during the Asian session 02 am London time.
 So catching a trend early in the morning could be easier.

-The best Ema in 1 hour chart for UsdJpy is the 15 period exponential moving average because this cross is less volatile than EurUsd.
+The best Ema in the 1-hour chart for UsdJpy is the 15-period exponential moving average because this cross is less volatile than EurUsd.

-Even with this instrument, the market open 24 hours a day creates some problems because of the constant changes in volatility.
+Even with this instrument, the market open 24 hours a day creates some problems because of the constant volatility changes.